catherinee1216/Tutorial_8/starter_folder-main/README.md

 ## Overview

-This repo provides a brief analysis on the declining response rates in web surverys.
+This repo provides a brief analysis on the declining response rates in web surveys.
 It draws upon points made from the article, "Special Virtual Issue on Nonresponse Rates and Nonresponse Adjustments".

 ## File Structure